tbng/codemcp/ARCHITECTURE.md

 ### Commands

-The `commands` section specifies commands that can be automatically run by Claude at specific times during task execution.
+The `commands` section specifies commands that can be executed by specialized tools at specific times.
 Commands are defined as arrays of strings that will be joined with spaces and executed in a shell context:

 ```toml
 [commands]